Skip to main content

 Author: Laura Elin Pigott

-Preview: Stroking a cat and listening to it purr is not a trivial occurrence: behind the scenes in such shared moments there is a chemical reaction that enhances trust and reduces stress in both humans and animals.
-Although cats may have a reputation for independence, recent research suggests that we share a unique bond with them, fueled by the chemistry of our brains.
-At the heart of the process isoxytocinfrequently referred to as the "love hormone".
-This same neurochemical is released when a mother cradles her baby, or when friends embrace, and it has a beneficial effect on trust and affection.
-And now, recent research suggests that it also plays an important part in the relationship between cats and humans. (...)
+Preview: Petting a cat and listening to it purr is no trivial matter: behind these moments lies a chemical reaction that boosts confidence and reduces stress, in both humans and animals.
+Cats may have a reputation for independence, but recent research suggests that we share a unique bond with them, fueled by brain chemistry.
+At the heart of the process is oxytocin, frequently referred to as the "love hormone".
+This same neurochemical is released when a mother cradles her baby, or when friends embrace, and has a beneficial effect on trust and affection.
+And now, research indicates that it also plays an important role in the relationship between cats and humans. (...)

-A study published in February 2025 showed that, when owners stroke, cuddle or cradle their cats in a relaxed manner, their oxytocin levels tend to rise, as do those of the cats themselves, provided the interaction is not imposed on them. (...)
+study published in February 2025 shows that when owners stroke, cuddle or cradle their cats in a relaxed manner, their oxytocin levels tend to rise, as do those of the felines, provided the interaction is not forced. (...)

 The Conversation website logo